Understanding Extras in Cricket

 Law 25 (1) states: ‘If the bowler bowls a ball, not being a No ball, the umpire shall adjudge it a Wide if, according to the definition in (b) below, in his opinion the ball passes wide of the striker where he is standing and would also have passed wide of him standing in a normal guard position. (b) The ball will be considered as passing wide of the striker unless it is sufficiently within his reach for him to be able to hit it with his bat by means of a normal cricket stroke., Interpretation of a wide in one day cricket is much stricter than in the longer version, but either way the outcome is expensive for the bowler, as any resulting runs also go down as wides.

-Two examples, finally, of the frustration extras can cause to the fielding side.
+Two examples, finally, of the frustration extras can cause to the fielding team.
 In 1926, Tommy Andrews scored 164 for the Australians against Middlesex at Lord’s.
 He was caught off a no ball three times during the innings.
+Penalty runs can also be awarded to the batting team due to breaches of rules by the fielding team.
 And spare a thought for Gloucestershire’s Charlie Parker, who would have taken five wickets in five balls, all of them bowled, during his benefit match against Yorkshire at Bristol in 1922.
 Unfortunately his second delivery was a no ball.